kajetan-szczurowski/LRO-new-version/README.md

 To check demo version [click here.](https://lro-new-demo.netlify.app) Basic controls below.
  - Click on character on map to activate it.
 Click to any other place on the map to trigger moving.
  - Move mouse pointer to any of the sides of the map.
 Hold shift to trigger map scrolling.
 Add left Alt to boost scrolling.
  - Type anything on the chat input.
 Press enter to public message.
-You'll se placeholder message based on your input.
+You'll see placeholder message based on your input.
  - Add some dices to roll with the button at the right side on the chat input.
 You can also write roll order manually with # /dices and constants/ and optionally another # /roll comment/.
 Examples:
 	 1. #d20 - roll 20-sided dice,
 	 2. #d20 + 5 - roll 20-sided dice and add 5 to the result,